 - Expenditure for the Total Mobility scheme will increase by about \$100,000 per annum due to an increased user base as a result of the ageing society and inclusion of mental health clients to the scheme.
-Any additional expenditure resulting from government initiatives to standardise and expand the scheme (estimated to cost an additional \$15 million over ten years) is assumed to be funded by government. - There will be a 15% rail fare increase from 1 July 2006, and further periodic fare increases. - A long-term contract with Toll NZ Ltd for Tranz Metro Wellington urban rail services will be in place by 1 July 2006.
-The contract will trigger off a number of rail infrastructure projects, primarily relating to rolling stock refurbishments and replacements. - The 2006-16 LTCCP is aligned with the proposed public transport capital projects contained within the Proposed Western Corridor Plan, except for the funding.
-It has been assumed that Western Corridor Plan public transport capital projects will not receive any funding from rates or fares. - No funding from rates will be required for travel planning and awareness campaigns undertaken in accordance with the Regional Travel Demand Management Strategy. - The impact of population growth in itself is not a significant assumption for forecasting patronage growth on public transport services.
+Any additional expenditure resulting from government initiatives to standardise and expand the scheme (estimated to cost an additional \$17 million over ten years) is assumed to be funded by government. - There will be a 15% rail fare increase from 1 September 2006 and further periodic fare increases. - A long-term contract with Toll NZ Ltd for Tranz Metro Wellington urban rail services will be in place by 1 July 2006.
+The contract will trigger off a number of rail infrastructure projects, primarily relating to rolling stock refurbishments and replacements.
+In signing this contract, Greater Wellington will incur costs from Ontrack for renewals of the rail network.
+No allowance had been made in this Plan for any renewals as this matter has yet to be finalised between Toll NZ Ltd., Ontrack and the Crown.
+This cost may be significant over the term of this plan if there is no additional contribution from the Crown. - The 2006-16 LTCCP is aligned with the public transport capital projects contained within the Western Corridor Plan, except for the funding.
+It has been assumed that Western Corridor Plan public transport capital projects will not receive any funding from rates or fares. - Land Transport New Zealand will fund 76% of the costs of travel planning and awareness campaigns undertaken in accordance with the Regional Travel Demand Management Strategy. - The impact of population growth in itself is not a significant assumption for forecasting patronage growth on public transport services.